For Immediate Release

 DHS is soliciting proposals from multi-disciplinary research teams that will work closely with DHS and other subject matter experts that will develop successful innovations to confront the future challenges DHS faces.
 The teams will need various combinations of academic disciplines, including engineering, scientific, and mathematics sub-disciplines.

 The S&T COEs are university consortia that work closely with DHS operating components to conduct research, develop and transition mission-relevant science and technology, and educate the next generation of homeland security technical experts.
 This COE will be required to engage with operational components and fully understand the operational environment to help better identify technical and training gaps.
 Each COE is led by a U.S. college or university and has multiple partners from universities, commercial industry, DHS, Federally-Funded Research and Development Centers, and other federal state and local agencies.

 For additional information about the DHS COEs, visit DHS S&T Centers of Excellence.
-DHS will conduct a webinar for interested applicants March 29, 2017 at 3:00 PM EDT available on the Informational Webinar page.
+DHS will conduct a webinar for interested applicants March 29, 2017 at 3:00 PM EDT.